RubixML/ML/docs/embedders/api.md

 # Embedders
-Embedders are non-linear dimensionality reducers that produce dense representations of an input feature space such that they can be vizualized or used as lower dimensional inputs to a learning algorithm.
+Embedders are non-linear dimensionality reducers that produce dense representations of an input feature space such that they can be visualized or used as lower dimensional inputs to a learning algorithm.

 ### Embed a Dataset
 To embed a dataset and return an array containing the low dimensional samples: